lm2git/vm-pool-builder-macos/README.md

 - Ensure **Multipass** is installed and running correctly.
 - Verify the `config.json` file is properly formatted.
-- Check logs for errors during VM creation or Ansible execution.
+- Check logs for errors during VM reconciliation or Ansible execution.

 ---